envelope-zero/backend/CONTRIBUTING.md

 ## Tests & test coverage

+We try to test as much as possible.
+However, tests are only one indicator for a functioning codebase.
+We do not aim to cover 100% of code, but use test coverage as a helpful indicator to point out code paths we should test.

+Please do:

-The test coverage goal is > 95%.
-Please try to add tests for everything you add to the codebase.
-If in doubt, you’re always welcome to open an issue and ask for help.
+- try to add tests for everything you add to the codebase.
+If you're unsure about how to test, please open a pull request and ask for input so we can work on it together!
+- add regression tests for bug fixes

 ## Common errors